jittyvarghese/v4/content/jobs/Chenda 2018/index.md

 url: 'https://starry.com/'
 ---

-- Managed and worked closely with the digital marketing team to improve the companies online prescence
+- Managed and worked closely with the digital marketing team to improve the companies online presence

 - Conducted research to analyze market trends, customer behavior, and prepared reports by collecting, analyzing, and summarizing data